.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 content: list[str] = ['line1', 'line2', 'line3', 'line4', 'line5']

-Advanced: For precise text positioning or colors in a terminal widget use
+Advanced: For precise text positioning or colours in a terminal widget use

 safe_addstr